MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/write-custom-azure-aware-plugin.md

 ## Plug-in registration

-There are a few restrictions when you register a Azure-aware custom plug-in.
+There are a few restrictions when you register an Azure-aware custom plug-in.
 The plug-in must be registered to execute in the sandbox.
-Because of this, the plug-in is limited to calling <xref:Microsoft.Xrm.Sdk.IOrganizationService> methods, Azure solution methods, or accessing a network using a web client.
+Sandbox registration limits the plug-in to calling <xref:Microsoft.Xrm.Sdk.IOrganizationService> methods, Azure solution methods, or accessing a network using a web client.
 No other external access, such as access to a local file system, is allowed.

-For a plug-in registered to execute in asynchronous mode, this also means that the order of plug-in execution compared to other asynchronous plug-ins is not guaranteed.
+For a plug-in registered to execute in asynchronous mode, the order of plug-in execution compared to other asynchronous plug-ins isn't guaranteed.
 In addition, asynchronous plug-ins always execute after the Dataverse core operation.

 <a name="bkmk_failure"></a>